 Skradinski rižot is an icon of Croatian cuisine, made famous by the chef Anthony Bourdain.
 This dish is traditionally made by men and the preparation lasts for over 10 hours!
 It is essentially a veal risotto, with specially prepared bouillon being the key ingredient.
 The result of the hard work is a magnificent dish finished off with magnificent Pag cheese.
 Definitely not a recipe for the inexperienced cook.

-Adriatic Stuffed squid
+Adriatic stuffed squid

 This dish features all the staples of Mediterranean cuisine: quality Adriatic squid stuffed with aromatic Pag cheese and pršut, seasoned with olive oil, garlic and parsley and paired with dry white wine.
 This is a dish you could try making at home, as it really boils down to cleaning and stuffing the squids and then frying them for a couple of minutes on low heat in olive oil.
 Use toothpicks to seal the stuffing in place.